 Paul rhetorically asked in 1Cor 15,35-58 what kind of body will we have?
 Then

-discussed farming, the farmer sows his seed, and the plant that results
+he discussed farming; the farmer sows his seed, and the plant that results

-doesn’t look anything like the seed, so we plant a mere grain, which is what
+doesn’t look anything like the seed; we plant a mere grain, what

-our earthly bodies represent.
+our earthly body represents.
 A grain of wheat does not look like a stalk of

-wheat, so our earthly bodies will not look like our heavenly bodies.
+wheat, so our heavenly body will not look like our earthly body.
 The seed

-that we sow is our natural life in the flesh, Paul said in Rom 12-1,
+that we sow is our flesh, Paul said in Rom 12-1,

 “Therefore I urge you, brethren, by the mercies of God, to present your